The Clear Edge

 How to pass:

 Set a 24-hour opportunity response target.
 When an opportunity appears (partnership offer, client referral, market opening), use frameworks to decide within 24 hours.
-If you miss this target, the opportunity likely expires.
-Track opportunities by source and response time.
-After 12 weeks of framework use, you should be capturing 90%+ of opportunities due to decision velocity.
+If you miss this target, the opportunity likely expires, so track opportunities by source and response time.
+After 12 weeks of using frameworks, you should be capturing more than 90% of opportunities because of your decision velocity.

 One operator tracked this metric.
-Before frameworks: 6 opportunities missed per month from delays.
-After 12 weeks with frameworks: 0 opportunities missed.
-The shift: She could evaluate and commit to opportunities within 24 hours because frameworks eliminated deliberation time.
+Before frameworks, she missed 6 opportunities per month because of delays; after 12 weeks with frameworks, she missed 0, because she could evaluate and commit to opportunities within 24 hours once frameworks removed the deliberation time.

 This implementation guide builds on several foundational frameworks from The Clear Edge system.